LBHackney-IT/Data-Platform-Playbook/pages/playbook/google-sheets-import.md

 - If you would like multiple sheets imported, provide each worksheet name

 # Setting up AWS Glue job
+- Before setting up an AWS Glue job, ensure that the relevant department configuration for that account is set up in AWS
+  - see `Adding a department` section in `managing-departments.md`
 - Open the [Data Platform Project](https://github.com/LBHackney-IT/data-platform)
 - Navigate to the main `terraform` directory (data-platform/terraform)
 - Open the `22-aws-glue-jobs` terraform file